 Where is my heart from: Springfield, Massachusetts

-I hail from Springfield, Massachusetts, grew up in 3 different states; Maine, Arizona, Maryland, now currently residing in Louisiana.
+I hail from Springfield, Massachusetts, grew up in 3 different states; Maine, Arizona, Maryland, currently residing in Louisiana.
 I grew up attending various school such as Governor Baxter School for the Deaf, Clerc School for the Deaf, Kendall Demonstration, and Maryland School for the Deaf.
 I had studied Physics and Mechanical Engineering Technology at Rochester Institute of Technology for a year and half before taking on a four months backpacking journey at Southeast Asia, Nepal, and India.
-Later, I transferred to Gallaudet University to major in Risk Management and Insurance.
+Then, I transferred to Gallaudet University to study in Risk Management and Insurance.
 Now, I work for Brain and Language Laboratory (BL2) as a Research Assistant which is a truly amazing opportunity for me to be able to work with renowned scientific director, Laura Ann-Petitto.
 It is a honor to work with her, to learn from her, to gain knowledge in neuroscience from an expert.